Finite Volume schemes#

 static constexpr std::size_t dim = decltype(mesh)::dim;

-auto u = samurai::make_field<dim>("u", mesh); // vector field
+auto u = samurai::make_vector_field<double, dim>("u", mesh);

-using cfg = samurai::FluxConfig<SchemeType::LinearHomogeneous,
+using cfg = samurai::FluxConfig<samurai::SchemeType::LinearHomogeneous,

 2, // stencil_size